eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/02_policies.md

 - Partner 1 (provider) has the Business-Partner-Number BPN12345.
 - Partner 2 (consumer) has the Business-Partner-Number BPN6789.

-Partner 2 (consumer) signed the **Traceability Framework Agreement** and followed all the necessary steps that the Credential appears within Partner 2s identity.
+Partner 2 (consumer) signed the **Framework Agreement** and followed all the necessary steps that the Credential appears within Partner 2s identity.

 When doing a catalog request with